 5.81.
 The design of a nuclear fuel cycle R&D facility is required to take into account the nature and severity of external hazards (see Requirement 16 and paras 6.49-6.54 of SSR-4 [1]).
 Such external hazards, either natural or human induced, are required to be identified and evaluated in accordance with the requirements established in SSR-1 [16].
-Detailed recommendations on the protection of nuclear installations against external hazards are provided in IAEA Safety Standards Series Nos SSG-9 (Rev. 1), Seismic Hazards in Site Evaluation for Nuclear Installations [25], SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [26], SSG-21, Volcanic Hazards in Site Evaluation of Nuclear Installations [27], SSG-67, Seismic Design for Nuclear Installations [28] and SSG-68, Design of Nuclear Installations Against External Events Excluding Earthquakes [29] and SSG-79, Hazards Associated with Human Induced External Events in Site Evaluation for Nuclear Installations [30].
+Detailed recommendations on the protection of nuclear installations against external hazards are provided in IAEA Safety Standards Series Nos SSG-9 (Rev. 1), Seismic Hazards in Site Evaluation for Nuclear Installations [25]; SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [26]; SSG-21, Volcanic Hazards in Site Evaluation for Nuclear Installations [26]; SSG-21, Volcanic Hazards in Site Evaluation for Nuclear Installations [28]; SSG-68, Design of Nuclear Installations Against External Events Excluding Earthquakes [29]; and SSG-79, Hazards Associated with Human Induced External Events in Site Evaluation for Nuclear Installations [30].